microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0/Update-MgInformationProtectionThreatAssessmentRequest.md

   - `[TokenLifetimePolicyId <String>]`: key: id of tokenLifetimePolicy
   - `[TrustFrameworkKeySetId <String>]`: key: id of trustFrameworkKeySet
   - `[TrustFrameworkPolicyId <String>]`: key: id of trustFrameworkPolicy
+  - `[UnifiedRoleManagementPolicyAssignmentId <String>]`: key: id of unifiedRoleManagementPolicyAssignment
+  - `[UnifiedRoleManagementPolicyId <String>]`: key: id of unifiedRoleManagementPolicy
+  - `[UnifiedRoleManagementPolicyRuleId <String>]`: key: id of unifiedRoleManagementPolicyRule
   - `[UserId <String>]`: key: id of user
+  - `[WindowsHelloForBusinessAuthenticationMethodId <String>]`: key: id of windowsHelloForBusinessAuthenticationMethod

 RESULTS <IMicrosoftGraphThreatAssessmentResult[]>: A collection of threat assessment results.
 Read-only.
 By default, a GET /threatAssessmentRequests/{id} does not return this property unless you apply $expand on it.
   - `[Id <String>]`: Read-only.
   - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
   - `[Message <String>]`: The result message for each threat assessment.
   - `[ResultType <String>]`: threatAssessmentResultType

 ## RELATED LINKS